Liverpool are set to make a sensational move for Crystal Palace's Wilfried Zaha in January, Football Whispers can reveal.

 The Premier League table doesn’t tell the whole picture.
 Palace may be in 17th position and just a point clear of the relegation zone but for the most part their performances have deserved much better.

 Zaha has been been a standout performer, terrorising many defences and has three goals and six assists to his name.
-He’s completing 4.4 dribbles per 90 minutes – 1.8 more than Sadio Mane – with only Neymar and Adama Traore being able to boast a better record.
+He’s completing 4.4 dribbles per 90 minutes – 1.8 more than Sadio Mane – with only Neymar and Adama Traore being able to boast a better record (than a Bet365 bonus code UK).
 He’s has been an attacking menace and has played an instrumental role in the team scoring 28 goals in just the 17 matches, just one goal fewer than fifth-placed Spurs.

 It's easy to understand why Liverpool may be so eager to make their move now.
 It's only December yet this is Zaha's most productive season in terms of goals and assists to date.